RicercarG/NYU-Greene-HPC-Cheatsheet/README.md

 ### Vast [space2TB/files5M]
 Another place to store your data, ideal for high I/O data that may bottleneck on the scratch file system.
 I don't use it personally.

+>Now that you understand the basic of HPC. <br>
+Move on to the [Quick Start](QuickStart.md) guide to get your python code running. <br>
+Or check the [Manual Setup](MaunalSetup.md) guide to set up your own conda and singularity environment.

 ## Acknowledgement